wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_debug_traceBlockByHash.md

 ---
-title: eth:debug_traceBlockByHash \[WebSocket\] {disallowed}
+title: debug_traceBlockByHash  {disallowed} - Ethereum
-description: Returns full trace of all invoked opcodes of all transactions includedin the block.
+description: Example code for the debug_traceBlockByHash  {disallowed} ws method. Сomplete guide on how to use debug_traceBlockByHash  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters